 PSYC 378 - Psychology of Language

-The capstone experience for the neuroscience major consists of 3 components: (1) completion of the capstone course during the fall or spring of senior year; (2) participation in a research or internship experience after the sophomore year and before or concurrently with completion of the capstone course; and (3) completion of a multi-draft paper in an advanced course taken after the sophomore year.
+The capstone experience for the neuroscience major consists of 3 components: (1) completion of the capstone course (NSCI 488) during the fall or spring of senior year; (2) participation in a research or internship experience after the sophomore year; and (3) completion of a multi-draft paper in an advanced course taken after the sophomore year.
 Details about these components are provided below.

 (1) Capstone course

-Taken during the senior year, this 2-credit course provides a forum for students to reflect on their neuroscience experience, prepare for post-graduation opportunities, and create the poster that each will present at the Neuroscience Poster Session held every spring.
+Taken during the senior year, this 2-credit course provides a forum for students to prepare for post-graduation opportunities, and create the poster that each will present at the Neuroscience Poster Session held every spring.
 Students' posters will have a central focus on neuroscience and be based on the research/internship experience, the multi-draft paper, or related coursework to be approved by the capstone course instructor.
-This work will ideally be completed before the capstone course is taken.
+At least one of these components must be completed before the capstone course is taken.

 (2) Research or internship experience

-Students will gain familiarity with the process of research and/or the application of neuroscience to specific problems through participation in a research or internship experience.
-This requirement may be fulfilled in a variety of ways (which may or may not be credit bearing), including an off-campus internship, on- or off-campus research/independent project, summer or study-away research, or by taking a research-intensive course (e.g., Research in Molecular Biology [BIOL 472], Research in Immunology [BIOL 473], Research in Biochemistry [BIOL 474]).
-While students are encouraged to have these experiences as early as possible, only research or internships conducted after the sophomore year will be counted towards the requirement.
+Students will gain familiarity with the process of research and/or the application of neuroscience to specific problems through participation in a research or internship experience consisting of 150 hours of work or more.
+The requirement may be fulfilled in a variety of ways (which may or may not be credit bearing), including an off-campus internship, on- or off-campus research/independent project, summer or study-away research, or by taking a research-intensive course (e.g., BIOL 473 - Research in Immunology or PSYC 450 - Research in Hemisphere Asymmetries), which may also count as an advanced elective course.
+Work-study experiences, however, do not typically fulfill this requirement.
+While students are encouraged to have research or internship experiences as early as possible, only experiences conducted after the sophomore year will count towards the requirement.
+In addition, unless they are completing this requirement in a research-intensive course, students must complete the experience before their last semester at Macalester.
 Students will consult with a neuroscience faculty member to determine an appropriate experience based on their plans and goals.

 (3) Multi-draft paper

 Students will write a multi-draft paper during an advanced course or independent project taken after the sophomore year.
-Courses that fulfill this requirement are denoted with asterisks under 'Advanced Elective Courses' above and will be listed as such on the Registrar's web page.
+Courses that fulfill this requirement are denoted with asterisks or hash marks under 'Advanced Elective Courses' above and will be listed as such on the Registrar's web page.